d1-reina/Lassostreia/General/General.md

 Mikaela(Shasha's Older Sister)

-Qingyi has multiple personality each corresponding to a lover
+Qingyi has multiple personality each corresponding to a lover.
+China plot could relate to the Song river overflooding (aka oceanids but the weirder river variety).
+China is not a city but a massive walled land, with lots more people.
+The cost of this technique is that they have no other moving cities, heavily reliant on good relations with other nations to handle those duties.

 Zanno the only place that shifted gods from light to aemos, that's why the world's magic is so weird